 The Finance Society is the flagship, student-led organization for students interested in finance-oriented careers.

-Finance Society (FS) is the engine behind the preparation, professional development, and placement for the finance major.
+Finance Society is the engine behind the preparation, professional development, and placement for the finance major.
 Upperclassmen who have completed core classwork and industry internships choose to serve as peer mentors creating a pipeline of experience and information for fellow students.
-FS is the umbrella organization for many sub-organizations, each with their own leadership.
+Finance Society is the umbrella organization for many sub-organizations, each with their own leadership.
 The synergy of the Finance Society creates a supportive student community poised for success.

 Corporate Finance Club

-Corporate Finance students receive specialized training in performing internal financial analysis for corporations of all sizes.
+Corporate Finance Club students receive specialized training in performing internal financial analysis for corporations of all sizes.
 Training includes project valuation, capital structure consulting, financial planning and analysis, etc. Students are prepared to identify strategic opportunities within a corporation, equipping them with the tools to determine the financial viability of those options.

 A wide range of careers lie within Fortune 500 companies and smaller businesses as a financial analyst, business consultant, corporate treasurer, data analyst, etc. Many corporations offer rotational programs that allow employees to try multiple financial roles to determine their personal interests and abilities.